-We are looking for some mechanically inclined people who are enthusiastic about bicycles to work at our shop as full-time bike mechanics/sales-people from Mid-March through October 2014.
-Previous bike shop experience is not necessary.
+We are looking for a mechanically inclined person who is enthusiastic about bicycles to work at our shop as a full-time bike mechanic for the 2014 season (April – October 2014).
+Previous bike mechanic experience is preferred but not necessary.
+We will be making hiring decisions soon so get your application in as soon as possible!
 Click below for our application or stop by the shop and pick one up.
 You can email completed applications to firstname.lastname@example.org

 Everyone here at the shop has a special bike..sometimes more than one or three.
 Today we meet longtime Broadway fixture Joe and his new All-City.